 An ESA is an animal selected to play an integral part of a student’s treatment process, providing emotional support that alleviates one or more identified symptoms or effects of a student’s disability.
 An ESA does not perform work or tasks that would qualify them as service animals, as defined by the ADA.
 Emotional support animals are not considered pets.
 To preserve student health and safety, pets are prohibited in all College residences, with the sole exception of fish in bowls or tanks that do not exceed 10 gallons.
 Having an ESA is considered an exemption to the College’s Pet Policy and is an approved animal.
 As such, the College requires that students with disabilities who require an ESA to affirmatively request an emotional support animal within established deadlines.
 In general, only one ESA per student is allowed.

 An ESA must remain in the student’s assigned residential living space (bedroom) at all times, except when being transported outside in an approved manner.
 ESAs are not permitted in shared residential spaces, such as bathrooms, kitchens, hallways, and/or lounges.
 A student may not take an ESA to class, or into any other building on campus.
 When an ESA is outside a student’s assigned residential living space, it must be in an animal carrier, or controlled by a leash or harness.
-The Office of Residential Life will work with a student to identify appropriate spaces for that student’s ESA to exercise and relieve itself, based on where the student resides.
+The Office of Housing and Residential Life will work with a student to identify appropriate spaces for that student’s ESA to exercise and relieve itself, based on where the student resides.
 The student is responsible for cleaning up and properly disposing of all of the ESA’s waste.

 Each student is responsible for the control, care and supervision of their ESA at all times, as well as for ensuring that the animal does not unduly interfere with the routine activities of the residential facility, or any of the students who live there.
 If that student leaves campus for a period of time, they must take the approved animal with them and may not leave the animal on campus overnight or longer, even if under the care of another person.